 So, your key conclusion would be: with a 1 unit increase in voltage across the conductor, the current through the conductor increases by 0.49 units.

-Modeling Like an Engineer, but the Data is Social
+Modeling Like an Engineer, but the Data Are Social

-Not all engineering datasets are as smooth as the Ohm’s law data.
-However, in general, they tend to be less messy than social data, which facilitates our modeling of the relationships between/among variables using mathematical formulae.
+Not all engineering datasets are as smooth as Ohm’s law data.
+However, generally, they tend to be less messy than social data, which facilitates our modeling of the relationships between/among variables using mathematical formulae.

-Sometimes, while modeling these relationships, someone trained as an engineer may disregard the underlying data-generating processes and focus too much on curve fitting (i.e., try to come up with a mathematical expression that can best fit the data).
+Sometimes, while modeling relationships among variables using social data, someone trained as an engineer may disregard the underlying data-generating processes and focus too much on curve fitting (i.e., developing a mathematical expression that best fits the data).

 Importantly, social data tend to be non-experimental more often than engineering data.
-The curve fitting practices, which work perfectly for experimental data, may not be the best idea for non-experimental data (especially if you are trying to propose a change to achieve a desirable outcome).
+The curve fitting practices, which work perfectly for experimental data, may not be the best idea for non-experimental data (especially if you propose a change in a policy/treatment to achieve a desirable outcome).

 Let’s pretend I am working with a dataset that has data on the monthly spending by customers at a store (in $) and their satisfaction with the store (measured on a scale from 1 to 10).
 I create a scatter plot that looks like this:

 This plot isn’t quite as smooth as the Ohm’s law one.
-But we understand that humans aren’t quite as homogeneous as conductors, right?
-So, we don’t get too disheartened by the relatively more messiness (e.g., not all dots falling on a line) in social data.
+But we understand humans aren’t quite as homogeneous as conductors, right?
+So, we don’t get too disheartened by the relatively more messiness in social data (e.g., not all dots falling on a line).

 I propose the following model to mathematically express the relationship: